chaconnewu/awesome-augmented/awesomes/awesome-salesforce.md

   <a href="https://github.com/mailtoharshit/gitignore">
    GitIgnore for Salesforce
   </a>
-  - SoqlXplorer is an awesome tool for developers using the Salesforce.com platform.
+  - Reusable .gitIgnore file for Salesforce or Force.com Projects
  </img>
 </p>
 <h3>